GSA/fpkilint/docs/cpct_user_help.md

 ---
 <**STILL DRAFTING -- DRAFT --- DRAFT**>

-If you analyze certificates for conformance to Federal PKI certificate policies and profiles, you know how labor-intensive it can be.
-CPCT can do this for you quickly and easily, saving you time and resources.

 ## What is the Certificate Profile Conformance Tool (CPCT)?
 (Matt) (Background - summary of the tool)<br>

-*****cb - NEW FROM MS WORD ***NEED TO FORMAT*****
-* First, you upload a certificate to CPCT for analysis.
-* Then, you select a certificate for conformance with:<br><br>
-     o **Certificate Policy**: _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_<br>
-     o **Certificate Profile and Version**: _FPKI X.509 Certificate and CRL Extensions Profile_, Version 1.8<br>
-     o **Common Card Authentication** Profile<br>
-* Then, CPCT analyzes the certificate based on a selected Certificate Policy, Certificate Profile, and Profile version.
-* Analysis is nearly instantaneous.
-The certificate test results display within seconds.
-* The results show whether each Field and Extension value Passed (_checkmark_) or Failed (_FAIL_) with explanations.
-* You can re-test a certificate as many times as needed until all test results achieve Passed (_checkmark_).
-* A formatted test report can be downloaded as a .pdf or .xlsx to submit with an FPKI Annual Review package or to archive.

-older----VERSION
+Do you need to analyze certificates for conformance to X.509 FPKI Certificate Policies and Profiles?
+Welcome to CPCT--your friendly tool for analyzing a certificate.
+CPCT dramatically reduces the time it takes to manually analyze every field and extension.
+And it couldn't be easier to use.
+It immediately tells you what issues need to be fixed in a certificate.
+Best of all (and what a relief), it gives you a formatted certificate report to download for submission with annual FPKI audits or archive.
+**OR**
+Other Snippet:  Do you need to analyze certificates for conformance to Federal PKI certificate profiles?
+We don't have to tell you how time-consuming that can be.
+CPCT will make your life so much easier.
+Using it is a piece of cake, and it instanteously does what previously demanded too much of your time.
+Not only that, but it shows you the cause for any nonconformant field or extension.
+Best of all (and what a relief), it gives you a formatted test report to download for submission with annual FPKI audits or archive.

+## Use Cases - Who Should Use CPCT?

+If you analyze FPKI CA-issued certificates for conformance to FPKI X.509 Certificate Policies and Profiles, CPCT is for you.

+Some typical Use Cases are below.
+You _might_ be a member of one of these groups, but it's not needed to use CPCT.

+1. **Agencies and organizations preparing FPKI Annual Review Packages -** For details, see [FPKI annual review information](#https://www.idmanagement.gov/fpki-cas-audit-info/#annual-audit-reqs-all-cas){:target="_blank"}
+2. **PIV or SSL/TLS Certificate Issuers** - As part of a QA process, you may want to test certificates that you're issuing to ensure conformance.
+3. **Subscribers** - Subscribers may need to find the cause of a certificate failure and which organization needs to resolve it.

-## How Does It Work?
+## How Does This Work?

-<**Eliminate duplication some**>
-* You upload a certificate to CPCT that you want to test.
-For example, you could test a certificate for conformance with:<br><br>
-     o **Certificate Policy**: _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_<br>
-     o **Certificate Profile and Version**: _FPKI X.509 Certificate and CRL Extensions Profile_, Version 1.8<br>
-     o **Common Card Authentication** Profile<br>
-* CPCT analyzes the certificate against your selected Certificate Policy, Certificate Profile, and Profile version.
-* The certificate test report displays within seconds.
-* The report clearly shows each Field and Extension value and whether they Passed (checkmark) or Failed (_FAIL_) with explanations.
-* You can re-test a certificate as many times as needed until a failure(s) has been resolved.
-* The test report can be downloaded as a .pdf or .xlsx to retain and/or submit with an FPKI Annual Review package.
-***END OLDER VERSION HOW DOES IT WORK?*****
+**Use the simplest explanations for this section**

+CPCT couldn't be easier to use.
+Got a certificate to analyze?
+You simply upload it to CPCT and select a X.509 Certificate Policy, Profile, and version.
+CPCT analyzes the certificate and displays the test results.
+The results will show any are non-conformances, and you can retest the certificate if needed.
+You can download a final test report (.pdf or .xlsx) for submission as part of an FPKI Annual Review package or for archive.

 ## Application Requirements
 * Any application/system requirements to use the tool?
 * Do recommend certain browsers for using the tool?
 (Displays may differ...?)

-## Who Should Use CPCT?

-Use Cases:

-1. **Agencies/organizations preparing submissions for FPKI Annual Reviews of FPKI CAs** -<!--Following text from IDM.gov for possible re-use-->FPKI CAs are audited annually to ensure their compliance with the requirements outlined in the _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_ and Certificate Policies and the _X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)_.
-These annual audits also ensure the Federal PKI CAs' compliance with the policies' X.509 Certificate and Certificate Revocation List (CRL) Profiles and associated X.509 Certificate Profiles....<!--Add more, edit-->
-2. **PIV or SSL Certificate Issuers** - As part of a QA process, you may want to test certificates you're issuing to ensure they conform to the Certificate Policies and Profiles.
-3. **Subscribers** - Subscribers may want to find the cause of a certificate failure and what organization needs to resolve it <**subscriber or issuer**>.

 ### Detailed Steps
 (Matt) How to use the tool section.
 Describe the meaning and purpose of each of the drop-down lists (Policy, Version, Profile

 <!--Adding additional information from session with Ryan.-->

+From above for reuse:
+* Got a certificate to analyze?
+You simply upload it to CPCT via drag-and-drop, straight file upload, or use **text??**.
+* Then, select:<br><br>
+     o **a Certificate Policy**: for example, _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_<br>
+     o **Version Number**: for example, **v1.8** for the _FPKI X.509 Certificate and CRL Extensions Profile_<br>
+     o **Certificate Profile**:  for example, **Common Card Authentication** Profile
+* CPCT analyzes the certificate against the requirements within seconds. **_The test result display._**
+* The results show whether each Field and Extension Passed (_checkmark_) or Failed (_FAIL_) with explanations.
+* You can re-test a certificate as many times as needed until all test results achieve Passed (_checkmark_).
+* A formatted test report can be downloaded (.pdf or .xlsx) to submit with an FPKI Annual Review package or to archive.

 #### 1. Select Policy, Profile, and Version
-1. Navigate to the [CPCT](https://cpct.app.cloud.gov/) website.
+1. Navigate to the [CPCT](https://cpct.app.cloud.gov/) website. <!--They're going to already be at the website, right?-->
-2. At the main screen, pick an **X.509 Certificate Policy** from the **Select a Policy** drop-down, choose the Federal PKI that applies to your test certificate. <!--Related to your certificate type?--> The policy you select contains the requirements mandated for the Federal PKI Certification Authority (CA) that issued the certificate.
+2. At the main CPCT screen:
+- From the **Select a Policy** drop-down, pick the **X.509 Certificate Policy**.
+(The policy you select contains the requirements mandated for the Federal PKI Certification Authority (CA) that issued the certificate.)<br>
-3. From the **Version** drop-down, choose the **_Certificate Profile Version_** that applies to your test certificate.
+- From the **Version** drop-down, choose the **_Certificate Profile Version_** that applies to your test certificate.<br>
-4. From the **Profile** drop-down, choose the **Certificate Profile** that applies to your test certificate.
+- From the **Profile** drop-down, choose the **Certificate Profile** that applies to your test certificate.<br>

 #### 2. Upload a Certificate

 * (Matt) Describe different ways to upload a certificate (text, file upload, drag-and-drop)

 You can upload a test certificate in 3 ways:
-1. Drag-and-drop - <**How does this work?**>
+1. Drag-and-drop
      - Go to the certificate you want to upload and click on it.
-     - Drag and drop it to anywhere on the main CPTC screen.  <**Can CPCT give a system upload acknowledgment like "Certificate Uploaded!" or "Got it!" or "Uploaded!" to tell the user that the certificate has been uploaded?**>
+     - Drag and drop it to anywhere on the main CPTC screen.
+<**Can CPCT give a system upload acknowledgment like "Certificate Uploaded!" or "Got it!" or "Uploaded!" to tell the user that the certificate has been uploaded?**>
+2. File upload - **explain**
-2. Text Option???
+3. Text Option??? - **How does the "text" option work?**
 3. Click the **Upload Certificate** button.
 Navigate to your certificate and double-click it.
 [System message: _what happens?_]

 ## Report section?